 You must have downloaded the GATE admit card.
 If not, do it now.
 Take a colour print-out and keep a saved copy in your Google drive also.
 The reason is it is required not just for M.Tech admissions but also for PSU recruitment through GATE.
 Since the GATE scores are valid for three years, you could retrieve it in case you decide to pursue the same in a year or so.
-Similarly for PSU recruitment, if you get a chance to apply for a recruitment based on your GATE scores in the coming years, you won’t have to search high and low for it.
-The admit card won’t be available after February 11 so it is mandatory you save it.
-A hard drive may be corrupted hence the cloud storage.
+Similarly for PSU recruitment, if you get a chance to apply for recruitment based on your GATE scores in the coming years, you won’t have to search high and low for it.

 Check out the exam centre a day before.
-You will save a lot of time as this exercise will enable you to have a good idea of the distance to travel, time taken and minimise the chances of getting lost on the exam day.
+You will save a lot of time as this exercise will enable you to have a good idea of the distance to travel, the time taken and minimize the chances of getting lost on the exam day.

 The day before prepare your exam day kit.
 Put your admit card, original Photo Id- the one you mentioned in your GATE application form as these two are mandatory to be allowed into the exam hall.